Last fact-checked: 3 December 2020

 Correct bumps or straighten the nose

-As your nose is the most prominent feature on your face, feeling unhappy with it is going to have a detrimental effect on your self-esteem, especially if you have had those feelings for a long time.
+As your nose is the most prominent feature on your face, feeling unhappy about it may have a detrimental effect on your self-esteem, especially if you have had those feelings for a long time.

 Providing you do some research, and know what you are looking for, you can find great-quality facilities who offer reliable services with trustworthy medics.
 While no surgery can ever be guaranteed to be successful, you are giving yourself a good start if you can get the basics right.

-Your surgeon will be able to give you a better account of what is going to happen during the procedure, should you wish to be filled in on all the details.
+No two nose jobs are the same.
+Your procedure will be tailored to your condition and desires.
+The treatment may be carried out under general or local anesthetic.
+Your surgeon will be able to give you a better account of the procedure should you wish to be filled in on all the details.